trufflesuite/ganache/UPGRADE-GUIDE.md

 #### Locally installed

-A local installation makes it possible to `import` or `require` Ganache from programmatically from JavaScript or TypeScript.
+A local installation makes it possible to `import` or `require` Ganache
+programmatically from JavaScript or TypeScript.
 Additionally, you can run the command line version of Ganache from your [package.json scripts](https://docs.npmjs.com/cli/v8/using-npm/scripts) or directly from the command line using `npx ganache` ([what is npx?](https://www.npmjs.com/package/npx)).